SoftwareAG/c8y-docs/content/section/data_analytics/_index.md

 '
 ---

-Find out about customizing immediate processing of incoming data from devices with Streaming Analytics, and about advanced analytical querying over device data with Cumulocity IoT Datahub.
+Find out about customizing immediate processing of incoming data from devices with Streaming Analytics, and about advanced analytical querying over device data with Cumulocity IoT DataHub.